ASingham/MMAN4020_T3_2022_Purple_House/README.md

     Edit the characters in inverted commas within these two lines to reflect the Wi-Fi SSID network name and the Wi-Fi password that the device is to be connected to.

 3. Find the unique API key for the AskSensor sensor device setup earlier.
-    In a web browser, go to the [AskSensor website](https://asksensors.com/home.html) and login using the Purple House login details.
+    In a web browser, go to the [AskSensors website](https://asksensors.com/home.html) and login using the Purple House login details.

-    From the AskSensor home page, navigate to the Sensor devices page.
+    From the AskSensors home page, navigate to the Sensor devices page.
     <img
       src="images/asksensor-homepage.jpg"
       alt="Alt text"